opensearch-project/opensearch-ruby/opensearch-api/README.md

 # => {"took"=>2, ..., "hits"=>{"total":5, ...}}
 ```

-Full documentation and examples are included as RDoc annotations in the source code
-will be available online at <placeholder_rubydoc_opensearch_api>.

 ### Usage with a custom client

 When you want to mix the library into your own client, it must conform to a following _contract_: